Mara-Li/obsidian-group-snippets/README.md

 2. Add a group (clicking on the + button)
 3. Add a name to the group
 4. Click on the `edit` button to add CSS snippets to the group
+5. Reload the plugin with the `reload group snippets` command **from your command palette**.

 After this, you have your group of CSS snippets ! 🎉🎉

 So, now, to enable the group, run the command `obsidian group enable group_name`.
 This commands will enable every snippets "enabled" !
 You can check your Appearance tab if you need to check.

-🗒️ Some notes : You need to reload the snippets (using the button refresh) when you remove snippets.
+🗒️ Some notes :
+- You need to reload the snippets (using the button refresh) when you remove snippets.
 But, no worry, the plugin can't activate snippet that doesn't exist !
 It's just the list that need some refreshing :).
+- After each addition of group, you need to reload the plugin using the commands : `Reload Group Snippets`

 ## 🤖 Development